sravanpannala/blog/content/posts/nba-draft-age-1/index.md

 We can see that the median(50th percentile) game number to reach positive DPM for all ages is very similar, ranging from 100-116 games.
 This means a player can be a positive player within 1.5 seasons of their career in the NBA.
 The 25th percentile values show that 19-year-olds first took 38 games.
 23-year-olds are slowest here, taking 59 games.
 75th percentile values take anywhere between 185 to 244 games, which turns out to be in the 3rd season of NBA careers.
-So, 75% of drafted NBA players turn out to be positive players within three seasons.
+So, 75% of drafted NBA players who turn out to be positive players do so within three seasons.
 This result is so interesting to me because of this take I have had for so many years now:
 > I always say that we have to take at least 3 years to decide whether a young player is good or not.
 I evaluate young players only after they spend 3 seasons in the NBA.

 It's nice to see the data back up my take.
 Also, I expected older drafted players (22, 23-year-olds) to have less variance than younger players.
 Surprisingly, this is true for 22-year-olds but not for 23-year-olds.
 In fact, 23-year-olds have the highest variance among all five age groups.
 Maybe this is because some older drafted players aren't talented enough to become productive players in the NBA.